 We saw a few cows, but not so many that there wasn't a place to camp as has been said by others.
 The weather was a little unpredictable (as always in the Uintas) but we didn't get soaked at any point, which was good.
 If you proceed south once reaching the lake (along the eastern shore), you'll find a spot with some boulders where we camped quite peacefully on our second night, very nice spot.

 If you're up for an adventure: I had wondered about the possibility of traversing the ridge between Allsop and Deadhorse Lake before we left.
-I made an attempt without my pack to pick my way up a gulley to the southeast of our camp, and was successful in reaching a ridge south of The Cathedral.
+I made an attempt without my pack to pick my way up a gulley to the southeast of our camp, and was successful in reaching a ridge south of what might be called the Allsop Peaks.
 However, I don't recommend doing so unless you're very comfortable moving through loose rock and aren't planning on carrying a pack with you.
 The steepness, combined with the nature of the scree would make the gulley very tough to climb with a pack.
 Anyways, at the top of that ridge there was a gorgeous view of Deadhorse to the east and Allsop back to the west, along with the cirques surrounding both.
 Worth it if you're experienced and stupid enough to try it.
 Be careful going back down, I tried to find a different route and nearly fell twenty feet where the cliffs shear back.
 Go back down the same gulley, it seems to be the only way down.

 Nice easy but long trail to a nice alpine cirque.
 The lake is pretty, but a bit on the small side.
 Unfortunately the area was completely trashed by cattle while I was there.
 The trail was destroyed, and the meadows and flowers completely trampled and killed from the cattle.
 It was near impossible to find a spot to pitch my tent due to the fact that there was a cow pie every 2-3 feet on all flat areas.